longhorn/website/content/docs/1.4.0/terminology.md

 ### Backup volume

 A backup volume is the backup that maps to one original volume, and it is located in the backupstore.
 Backup volumes can be viewed on the **Backup** page in the Longhorn UI.
 The backup volume will contain multiple backups for the same volume.

+Backups can be created from snapshots.
+They contain the state of the volume at the time the snapshot was created, but they don't contain snapshots, so they do not contain the history of changes to the volume data.
+While backups are made of 2 MB files, snapshots can be terabytes.

+Backups are made of 2 MB blocks in an object store.

+For a longer explanation of how snapshots and backups work, refer to the [conceptual documentation.](../concepts/#241-how-snapshots-work)

 ### Block storage